muhme/joomla-branches-tester/README.md

 ```
 scripts/graft 51 pgsql ~/Downloads/Joomla_5.1.3-Stable-Full_Package.zip
 ```

-After grafting, you can do everything except running `scripts/pull` (which will be skipped).
+:warning: The overall database content is lost.
+          If you have installed the Joomla Patch Tester, you need to reinstall it now.
+          For more details, see [Database and File System Consistency](#database-and-file-system-consistency).

-You can switching the database variant, changing the PHP version, installing the Joomla Patch Tester, or running Joomla System Tests.
+After grafting, you can still switch the database variant, change the PHP version, install the Joomla Patch Tester, or run Joomla System Tests.
+There is no Git repository, so you cannot run the other tests, and scripts/pull will be skipped.
 Grafting can also be done multiple times. :smile:

 What distinguishes a grafted Joomla from a standard package-installed Joomla?
 A grafted Joomla contains three additional files and two directories from the development branch: